ans-group/docs.ukfast.co.uk/source/dr-ha/techniques/linuxdbservers.md

   yum install xtrabackup --enablerepo=percona
 ```

-Once this is installed, you can create a full backup of your datadirectory by executing the `innobackupex` command with a directory, like so:
+Once this is installed, you can create a full backup of your data directory by executing the `innobackupex` command with a directory, like so:

 ```console
   innobackupex /var/dumps/